 The Grand Trunk Skeeter Beeter Pro answers the most common question in hammock camping: do I need a separate bug net?
 With an integrated no-see-um net that zips open from one end and cinches around the ridgeline, the Skeeter Beeter Pro provides full coverage against mosquitoes, no-see-ums, and insects without adding a separate piece of gear to your pack.
 At 18 ounces — lighter than the ENO DoubleNest despite adding the bug net — it is the most efficient combination of weight and protection available.

 The bug net deployment is clever and functional.
 A zipper runs along the head end of the hammock, and the net extends from a sleeve that clips to your ridgeline above.
 Once deployed, the net cocoons the entire hammock body with fine mesh that blocks even the smallest insects.
 The net stows back into its sleeve quickly when not needed, keeping the system compact.
-During our testing in the mosquito-heavy Ozarks in June, the Skeeter Beeter Pro was the only hammock in our test group that allowed comfortable sleeping without insect repellent.
+In mosquito-heavy conditions, owner reports single out the Skeeter Beeter Pro as one of the few hammocks in this guide that allows comfortable sleeping without insect repellent.

 The 70D ripstop nylon body is comparable in quality to the ENO DoubleNest, with good durability and a breathable weave that manages heat well in warm weather.
 The 400-pound capacity accommodates a wide range of users.
 Setup follows the standard ENO-style carabiner clip system, so anyone familiar with hammock camping will be comfortable with the Skeeter Beeter Pro immediately.
 Suspension straps are sold separately, similar to ENO.